Virginia Supreme Court clears the way for Charlottesville to take down statue of Robert E. Lee

 The court found that Charlottesville is free to take down its statues, which were erected in the 1920s.

+“This is a tremendous win for Virginia, and especially for a community still healing from deadly, white nationalist violence,” Alena Yarmosky said via text message, adding, “Next up, the South’s largest Confederate statue.”

-But L. Steven Emmert, a Virginia Supreme Court analyst, said the ruling appears to clear the way for such statues to come down statewide.
+L. Steven Emmert, a Virginia Supreme Court analyst, said the ruling suggests that localities around the state had the power to take down their old statues all along.

 “Most of the statues that were erected for Civil War leaders or veterans were put up in a period roughly between the 1880s and 1920s.
 What this means is that none of those monuments are governed by this statute,” Emmert said.
 “That means localities are free to consider whether they want to continue to display them.
 It means they can take them down if they want.”

+State Attorney General Mark R. Herring (D) has made the same argument, including in an opinion issued in 2017.

+“I said nearly four years ago that the law purporting to block removal of Confederate statues did not apply retroactively and was not the blanket prohibition that its proponents had made it out to be, and today the Supreme Court of Virginia confirmed that we were right,” Herring said Thursday in a written statement.

-The General Assembly passed a law last year that set up a mechanism for localities to take down statues after a lengthy public review process.
+The General Assembly passed a law last year that set up a mechanism for localities to take down statues using a lengthy public review process.
 Emmert said he was uncertain how Thursday’s ruling affects that law.

-Amid last summer’s protests over racial inequity, triggered by the killing of George Floyd while in police custody in Minneapolis, one of the localities that used the new law to take down a statue was Albemarle County.
+Amid last summer’s protests over racial inequity, triggered by the killing of George Floyd while in police custody in Minneapolis, one of the localities that used the new law to take down a monument was Albemarle County.

 Supervisors voted to remove a statue of a Confederate soldier outside its courthouse, which is in downtown Charlottesville, a short distance from the Lee statue.